 Over the past decade, Robert Matzen has been acknowledged as one of the foremost researchers in popular nonfiction.
 But then, Robert wrote the book on research.
 Literally.
 He broke into print straight out of college with the mass-market paperback, Research Made Easy: a Guide for Students and Writers for Bantam Books, where his editor was the New York publishing-world legend, Toni Burbank.
 To lend authenticity to his narrative, he climbed Mt.
 Potosi, Nevada for his sixth book, Fireball: Carole Lombard and the Mystery of Flight 3, and explored the Flight 3 crash site where 22 died in 1942.
 Fireball rose to number two on the Amazon bestseller list for biographies, won the 2015 Benjamin Franklin Award as Biography of the Year, and earned praise from the Smithsonian Institution.

-For his latest book, Mission: Jimmy Stewart and the Fight for Europe, Robert flew on vintage B-17 and B-24 bombers, walked the muddy fields of former American air bases in the English countryside, talked to men who flew with Jimmy Stewart, and dug through thousands of pages of combat mission reports in the official records of the U.S. Army Air Forces.
-Mission is now in its third printing after extensive media coverage that included features in newspapers such as the Chicago Tribune, television appearances in several markets, dozens of radio appearances on the Glenn Beck Show and others, and Robert's essay in the Wall Street Journal.
+For his 2016 release, Mission: Jimmy Stewart and the Fight for Europe, Robert flew on vintage B-17 and B-24 bombers, walked the muddy fields of former American air bases in the English countryside, talked to men who flew with Jimmy Stewart, and dug through thousands of pages of combat mission reports in the official records of the U.S. Army Air Forces.
+Mission generated extensive media coverage at the holidays in 2016, culminated with an op-ed by Robert in the Wall Street Journal.

-To learn more about Robert Matzen or read his blog, visit RobertMatzen.com.
+To learn more about Robert Matzen, read his blog or visit his book tour schedule, visit RobertMatzen.com.